Wednesday, May 16, 2012 2 Comments

 |7.
 Getting off the phone (concluding the conversation)|

 |8.
 Re-grouping after a phone interruption|

-In the next installment in the Trouble with Transitions series, we are going to take a closer look at which part of the troubling transition needs the most help, but for right now you simply want to document the activities that are challenging for you.
+In the next installment in the Transitions series, we are going to take a closer look at which part of the troubling transition needs the most help, but for right now you simply want to document the activities that are challenging for you.
 Pay attention this week, and add anything you notice to your list.